N-Laboratory/nuxt3-starter-guide-example/README.md

   "storybook": "storybook dev -p 6006",
 },
 ```
-Run the following command to start storybook, and then You can access http://localhost:6006/
+Run the following command to start storybook, and then you can access http://localhost:6006/
 ```bash
 npm run storybook
 ```